This article may contain compensated links. Please read the disclosure for more info.

-The compound time signature is easy to recognize, since it will have the number 6, 9 or 12 on top, (numbers that can be divided by 3).
-Let’s take a closer look!
+Compound Meter is when the beats in a musical piece are subdivided into three smaller beats.
+The compound time signature is easy to recognize since it will have the numbers 6, 9, or 12 (numbers that can be divided by 3) on top.

 Musical meter is how the beats are organized in a piece of music.
-But the beats can be organized on different levels.
+But the musical beats can be arranged on different levels.

-First of all, the main beats of a piece form “groups” depending on where the stronger beats fall.
+First, the main beats of a piece form groups depending on where the stronger beats fall.

 What's interesting is that the beats are grouped in 3's.
 So in time signatures with 6 on top, the beats are grouped 3 + 3.
-Since it is two groups, this is Duple meter, or in this case Compound Duple.
+But since it is two groups, this is Duple meter or, in this case more specifically, Compound Duple.

 Time signatures with 9 on top are in triple time (3+3+3):